Are you a prospective MBA student? Not sure if B-schools prefer the GMAT or the GRE?

 IR is relatively simpler in terms of the topics it covers.
 It poses questions that need you to use multiple sources of information for reasoning, or to analyse a problem in two parts.
 You will have to interpret information from tables and graphics in both these sections.

 In the next section, we discuss the acceptability of both tests: CAT vs. GMAT.

 2. Acceptability of CAT vs. GMAT

 GMAT scores are mandatory for admission into the world’s leading B-Schools.
-According to the GMAC, more than 2,300 B-Schools accept GMAT test scores for close to 7,000 programs.
+According to the Graduate Management Admission Council (GMAC), which administers the GMAT, more than 2,300 B-Schools accept GMAT test scores for close to 7,000 programs.

 At this point, the GMAT test is well on its way to becoming the most widely-accepted entrance test for B-Schools in India.

-For most IIMs, the CAT cutoff ranges from the 96th to the 99th percentile.
+Thanks to this variation in percentile values, the range of CAT scores accepted by IIMs and other B-Schools is quite varied, too.
+For most IIMs, CAT cutoff ranges from the 96th to 99th percentile.
 This means you can only get in if you score higher than or equal to 96-99% of your competitors.
-In numbers, that means you need a score higher than 123 out of 300 on the CAT.
-Thanks to the negative marking system in the CAT test, scores in the 99th (arguably within the 100th) percentile average at 200.98.
+In numbers, you need a score higher than 123 out of 300 on the CAT.

 Having said that, you must take into account that many more people take the GMAT than the CAT.
 Further, GMAT-takers come from all over the world whereas CAT-takers are only Indian.
 Thanks to this, you can’t really compare GMAT and CAT scores directly, even in percentile form.